sargun4/OS/asgn1/README.md

 d.
 Executes the loader function, which in turn loads and runs the provided ELF executable file.

 e.
 Cleans up resources after the execution is complete.

-In simpler terms, we're creating a special program (the "loader") that can read and understand executable files.
-Another program (the "launcher") helps we use the loader to run these executable files.
-The assignment involves writing code for both the loader and the launcher, following specific rules and structures mentioned in the instructions.